opencontainers/runtime-spec/config-linux.md

-A runtime that changes the cgroup ownership SHOULD only change the ownership of the container's cgroup directory and files within that directory that are listed in `/sys/kernel/cgroup/delegate` (see `cgroups(7)` for details about this file).
+A runtime that changes the cgroup ownership SHOULD only change the ownership of the container's cgroup directory and files within that directory that are listed in `/sys/kernel/cgroup/delegate`.
+See `cgroups(7)` for details about this file.
+Note that not all files listed in `/sys/kernel/cgroup/delegate` necessarily exist in every cgroup.
+Runtimes MUST NOT fail in this scenario, and SHOULD change the ownership of the listed files that do exist in the cgroup.

 If the `/sys/kernel/cgroup/delegate` file does not exist, the runtime MUST fall back to using the following list of files:

 ```
 cgroup.procs